 The Life-Changing Loaf of Bread

 I realize that few pleasures in life will ever be able to compete with tearing open a fresh baguette, or slicing into a thick-crusted country levain, and I am not suggesting that those pleasures be forgotten.
 On the contrary, let’s let those things be what they are and enjoy them from time to time.
-And for now, and hopefully the better part of your bread-munching days, I offer my latest and greatest pleasure to you; a loaf with no down-side, a bread with personality, a triumphant flag raised high exclaiming that deliciousness and health are not exclusive.
+And for now, and hopefully the better part of your bread-munching days, I offer my latest and greatest pleasure to you; the Life-Changing Loaf of Bread with no down-side, a bread with personality, a triumphant flag raised high exclaiming that deliciousness and health are not exclusive.

 This bread changed my life.
 Will it change yours too?

-To answer the number of questions about substitutions coming into the comments section, I will answer some here.
+I’d love to answer the number of questions about substitutions for the Life-Changing Loaf of Bread coming into the comments section!
 Please be advised that I cannot guarantee any results beyond the recipe above.
 To help out, if you do make a successful substitution, let me know in the comments!
 Thanks!

 1. There is no substitute for the psyllium husks.
-Whenever I write an entire article about a specific ingredient, it is because THAT is the point of the recipe, as it highlights one way you can use it.
+Whenever I write a post about a specific ingredient, it is because THAT is the point of the recipe and I like to highlight one way you can use it.
 For those of you who can’t find psyllium, buy it online.
 It’s cheap.

 2. For nut substitutions, the bulk of this bread is nuts and seeds so you’ll have to skip the recipe.
 If it is JUST a nut allergy and seeds are okay, replace the nuts with seeds.